dougkeefe/ps-salary-data/README.md

 # Public Servant Salary Data API

 This API provides access to publicly accessible salary information based on classifications and levels.
  The information is sourced from [TBS-SCT Canada](https://www.tbs-sct.canada.ca/pubs_pol/hrpubs/coll_agre/rates-taux-eng.asp) and is available through a set of endpoints.
-More classifications will be added to the API soon.

 ## Important Disclaimer
 This API and website are not affiliated with, endorsed, or sponsored by the Government of Canada.